Headings

 ## Inline `code`

-For example: `func map(x: A?, f: A -> B) -> B?`
+`func map(x: A?, f: A -> B) -> B?`

 ## Code background